litany against fear

 This is a question I’ve seen asked (including by myself) in #rubyonrails on Freenode quite a few times, and I figured I’d settle it once and for all.
 There’s a few different ways to get custom code loaded into your Rails app.
 The first solution to this is understanding how code gets loaded with Ruby in the first place, which I usually get confused with.
 Let’s do a little recap about your different options that Ruby and Rails provides:

-• load: Loads and executes the Ruby program in the file filename.
+- load: Loads and executes the Ruby program in the file filename.

-• require: Ruby tries to load the library, returning true if successful.
+Ruby tries to load the library, returning

-• require_dependency: Reloads source files on each request when in development mode, so changes are reflected on the next request.
+if successful. - require_dependency: Reloads source files on each request when in development mode, so changes are reflected on the next request.

-• require_or_load: There doesn’t seem to be much documentation on this, but it doesn’t seem as safe and it may result in your code being loaded twice.
+- require_or_load: There doesn’t seem to be much documentation on this, but it doesn’t seem as safe and it may result in your code being loaded twice.
 Review the code here before you use it.

 So, the most ideal keyword to use is require_dependency, since it will reload code during development mode when you make changes.
 Otherwise, you’ll have to constantly restart your development server/console, and that just sucks.
 Plus, it’ll work perfectly in production mode and only load the files once.